 By Guest Author Andrea C. T. Smith

-In 1991, I was preparing to finish undergrad and applied to The Ohio State University School of Public Policy and Management (In 2006, the School was renamed the John Glenn College of Public Affairs).
+In 1991, I was preparing to finish undergrad and applied to The Ohio State University School of Public Policy and Management (renamed the John Glenn College of Public Affairs in 2006).
 I had had a very rough undergraduate career and simply wasn’t ready to enter the world of work.
 Beyond that, I had a sincere interest in government and public policy and in continuing my academic career.
 Of course, money was a barrier, but I had to try.

 In the spring of 1992, just before finishing my undergraduate degree in Journalism, I received a letter from Ohio State offering me a fellowship that would pay my full tuition and provide me with a generous monthly stipend for the duration of their Master of Public Administration (MPA) program—two years.
 In many ways, that fellowship saved my life.
 I needed a break from the many ups and downs I’d experienced throughout undergrad and continuing my education was the perfect solution.